alfredmastan/Projects-Page/README.md

-# Portfolio
+# Projects
-Welcome to my portfolio!
+Welcome to my Projects Page!
 These are my projects that I have worked on or are working on

 # Python
 | Project | Area | Description | Libraries |